-Appendix C to Ind AS 12 - Uncertainty over income tax treatments to be applied to the determination of taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates, when there is uncertainty over income tax treatments under Ind AS 12.
+On March 30, 2019, Ministry of Corporate Affairs issued Appendix C to Ind AS 12, which clarifies the accounting for uncertainties in income taxes.
+The interpretation is to be applied to the determination of taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates, when there is uncertainty over income tax treatments under Ind AS 12.
 The entity has to consider the probability of the relevant taxation authority accepting the tax treatment and the determination of taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates would depend upon the probability.
 The effective date for adoption of Appendix C to Ind AS 12 is April 1, 2019.
 The Company will apply Appendix C to Ind AS 12 prospectively from the effective date and the effect on adoption of Appendix C to Ind AS 12 on the consolidated financial statement is insignificant.